-Improve Your Confidence with these 7 Tips
+Improve Your Confidence with these 7 Personal Development Tips

 What could life be like if you had full trust and confidence in yourself?
-At Life Ladder, our coaching team have helped countless people discover the answer to this question and develop unshakeable confidence in their personal and professional life.
+At Life Ladder, our coaching team has helped countless people discover the answer to this question and develop unshakeable confidence in their personal and professional life.
 As we have years of experience helping people in this arena, we wanted to share 7 ways to develop self-confidence.